 • long-term damage

-Fluoride actively helps maintain this protection.
+Fluoride helps to actively maintain this protection.

 Is fluoride harmful?